What you need to do

 Your Wellbeing Practitioner will keep notes on all of the sessions that you attend and any contact they have with you or other services.
 This information will be stored securely by the Wellbeing Service and will not be shared unless we have explicit consent to do so.

-It is only in exceptional circumstances, when we are sufficiently concerned that there is a serious risk to yourself, or others, when we may need to consult people outside of the service – such as your GP or other health practitioners in line with BACP guidelines.
+It is only in exceptional circumstances, when we are sufficiently concerned that there is a serious risk to yourself, or others, when we may need to consult people outside of the service – such as your GP or other health practitioners in line with data protection guidelines.

 Permission to contact others supporting you

-Once you are receiving support from us, it may be helpful for your Counsellor/Senior Wellbeing Practitioner to be in touch with others who support you.
+Once you are receiving support from us, it may be helpful for your practitioner to be in touch with others who support you.

 To do this, we will ask you to sign a consent form to enable us to share information.